LieSolver: PDE-Constrained Learning for IBVPs via Lie Symmetries: Related Work

-In general, there are several ways to incorporate physics into a machine learning model: (a) by informing the data, (b) through the loss function, or (c) by modifying the model's architecture \cite{Karniadakis2021PhysicsInformed}.
-Whereas classical PINNs inform the model solely through the loss function (b), there are also hybrid approaches, such as hard-constraint PINNs \cite{Lu2021}, which utilize a PDE-informed loss function in conjunction with a boundary-conditions-informed architecture.
-In addition, there are several approaches where physics is baked directly into the model architecture.
-Examples include convolutional networks that hard-code translation symmetry \cite{cohen2016group}, equivariant networks for three-dimensional particle systems \cite{thomas2018tensor}, and structure-preserving models such as Hamiltonian \cite{greydanus2019hamiltonian} or Lagrangian neural networks \cite{cranmer2020lagrangian}.
+In the realm of physics, symmetries play a dominant role \cite{wigner1967symmetries}, inspiring diverse machine learning approaches which are ``symmetry-informed''.
+More generally, this includes, for example, convolutional networks that hard-code translation symmetry \cite{cohen2016group}, equivariant networks for three-dimensional particle systems \cite{thomas2018tensor}, and structure-preserving models such as Hamiltonian \cite{greydanus2019hamiltonian} or Lagrangian NNs \cite{cranmer2020lagrangian}.
 These architectures ensure physical consistency by design, but are usually specialized to certain physical aspects.

-In the realm of physics, symmetries play a dominant role \cite{wigner1967symmetries}, inspiring diverse machine learning approaches which are ``symmetry-informed''.
-Examples include symmetry-informed data augmentation for neural PDE solvers \cite{BrandstetterLiePointSymmetry2022}, self-supervised pretraining based on Lie symmetry transformations \cite{MialonSelfSupervisedLearningLie2023}, and symmetry-regularized PINNs \cite{Akhound-SadeghLiePointSymmetry2023}, which all exploit the invariance structure of the underlying equations to improve generalization and sample efficiency.
+For PDE-related symmetry approaches more concretely, current research includes symmetry-informed data augmentation for neural PDE solvers \cite{BrandstetterLiePointSymmetry2022}, self-supervised pretraining based on Lie symmetry transformations \cite{MialonSelfSupervisedLearningLie2023}, and symmetry-regularized PINNs \cite{Akhound-SadeghLiePointSymmetry2023}, which all exploit the invariance structure of the underlying equations to improve generalization and sample efficiency.
 Similarly, \cite{ZhangSymmetryGroupBased2023} leverages Lie symmetry groups to generate data for supervised learning, providing an alternative to physics-informed training.
 Other methods embed invariant surface conditions into the loss \cite{zhang2022enforcing} to enhance the PINN method.
 Yet another recent line of work \cite{YangLatentSpaceSymmetry2024,YangSymmetryInformedGoverningEquation2024} utilizes Lie symmetries to discover them from data and integrate them into learning architectures, improving long-term predictive accuracy and facilitating practical applications such as equation discovery.